michael-collins/3d-modeling-rendering-animation-sp20--oer/_assignments/animation-intro/animation-intro.md

    - Your sphere should now loop seamlessly with linear motion.
 Press play in the timeline to see if it is looping seamlessly.
 The sphere should not be stopping at any point.
    - Animate the cube to move from 0 to positive 10 units in the z-axis from frame 1 to 60, and move back to the origin from frame 61 to 120.
 (The sphere will follow the cube as it moves up and down if it parented correctly)
    - Create a new perspective camera.
-   - Create an 'empty' and use it at as a [camera aim constraint](https://www.youtube.com/watch?v=ktqeSrj4e8Q).
+   - Create an 'empty' and use it at as a [camera tracking constraint](https://www.youtube.com/watch?v=ageV_llb0Hk).
    - Parent the 'empty' to the cube so the camera aims at the cube as it moves up and down.
    - Select the camera and choose **View** ⟶ **Camera** ⟶ **Set active object as camera** and choose "Lock Camera to viewport .
 3. Save as **_{{ page.submission-id }}-L1.blend_** and upload to the submission dropbox.